MicrosoftDocs/dynamics365smb-docs/business-central/admin-outlook-optimize.md

 ---
-title: Optimizing outlook for your Business Inbox
+title: Optimize Outlook for your Business Inbox
 description: Learn about things you can do to improve experience with the Business Inbox in Microsoft Outlook.
 author: jswymer
 ms.topic: conceptual